 Students who were previously enrolled in undergraduate degree status who wish to return to the university after an absence of one or more semesters must apply for readmission, unless they meet the requirements of "Guaranteed Readmission" as stated above.
-Readmission applications are available from the Office of Admissions; a printable readmission application is also available on-line at www.esu.edu/admissions.
+Readmission applications and instructions are available on-line at www.esu.edu.
+Simply click onto Admissions; Undergraduate Admissions; All Other Types; Re-admission Application Form.
 No application processing fee is required.